News & Events

 CIIP + IHG Event: Working through Haunting/Haunted Infrastructures

-A talk by Sasha Anikina and Kwame Phillips at IHG, University of Glasgow.
-They will share thoughts some of CIIP’s recent work on haunted/haunting, and the recently announced Culture Machine open call on the University as Infrastructure.
+A talk by Sasha Anikina and Kwame Phillips at IHG, University of Glasgow on CIIP’s recent work on haunted/haunting and Culture Machine open call on the University as Infrastructure

 Read More